Pinterest Hidden Image

 Jump to:

-Here's everything you need to make this gingerbread caramel slice recipe from scratch:
+Here's everything you need to make this fluffy chai bread recipe from scratch:

-ingredients for chai bread measured out in bowls on a wooden surface.Pin
+ingredients to make chai bread measured out in bowls on a marble surface.Pin

 Ingredient Notes

-• Pure Maple Syrup.
-My go-to liquid sweetener deepens the flavor and compliments the spices in the cake.
+• Pure Maple Syrup: Deepens the flavor and compliments the spices in the cake.

-• Olive Oil.
-The oil adds moisture and helps the loaf cake feel fluffy and springy to the touch.
-Other neutral oils like sunflower or rapeseed also work.
+• Olive Oil: The oil adds moisture and helps the loaf cake feel fluffy and springy.
+Other neutral oils like sunflower or canola oil also work.

-• Chai Spices.
-I use a blend of ground cardamom, ground ginger, ground nutmeg, allspice, and ground cinnamon.
+• Warm Spices: Make your own chai spice mix with ground cardamom, ground ginger, ground nutmeg, allspice, and ground cinnamon.

-• Orange Zest.
-Freshly grated zest adds a zingy freshness to this loaf which pairs really well with the spices in the sweet bread.
+• Orange Zest: Freshly grated zest adds a zingy freshness to this loaf which pairs well with the spices in the sweet bread.

-• You'll also need powdered sugar (confectioner's sugar) for the cardamom glaze.
+• You'll also need powdered sugar (confectioner's sugar) for the vanilla glaze.

 Pin

-To get a nice chai flavor in the bread, the tea needs to be steeped into a strong concentrate first.
+To get a nice chai flavor in the bread, the tea is steeped into a strong chai concentrate.
 This involves using minimal water and quite a bit of chai!
+This is then mixed with the vegan buttermilk mixture and steeped again to really draw out the flavors in that beautiful tea before baking.

-1. Steep the chai in freshly boiled water for 10-15 minutes.
+Step 1: Steep the chai in freshly boiled water for 10-15 minutes.
+You can use a small teapot or bowl covered with a plate.

 💬 FAQs